rowlandcoping/lost-king-part1/TESTING.md

 The stronger my defence was and the weaker his seemed to be, the harder he hit and the less I could land on him!
 The bugs were easily fixed but quite amusing, and show that automated testing is not foolproof and needs a healthy dose of manual testing to validate and be effective.
 Indeed any computer program is only as good as the data put into it and the code that processes it!

+rolls modified by enemy resistances returned valkues that were not integers - fixced this by rounding in the 'next round' function.

+the potion section was not passing value to the enemy round so the enemy was not getting a turn.
+This was most obvbuosly manifested by endlessly clicking the use catnip button and running up infinite negative scores.
+Was rectified by ensuring the necessary parameter was passed to the potion function.

+after refactoring the 'weapons' section of the turn was not returning the correct text values - it turned out that I had mistakenly deleted the text values so I retrieved them from Github.